hilalis/PocketGhost/README.md

 # PocketGhost
 PocketGhost is a open source web browser and maked with C#.
 And maked by ten years old kid.
-Please support me to how doing some futures.
-Enjoy to using PocketGhost! :)
+Please follow my github profile plz.
  ## PocketGhost v1.900.300  Bug fix and new features
  Release Notes:
  - Bug fix